ennioVisco/MODELS19/README.md

-# SEAMS19
+# MODELS19
-This repository collects the data used and generated for the paper named: _Engineering Adaptive City Spaces via Bidirectional Model Transformations_.
+This repository collects the data used and generated for the paper named: _Model-Driven Design of City Spaces via Bidirectional Transformations_.
 For actual use of these models refer to [topocity][4e32e58b].

 Each directory contains the data models for one of the case studies from the paper.
 Files are organized this way: